datatrail-jhu/00_intro/scripts/09_datacamp_script.md

 DataCamp is a website for learning about the R programming language.
 We will be using DataCamp because DataCamp allows you to practice R without having to set up all the software and because DataCamp has courses covering a broad range of topics we are going to cover in the courses.

-You previously signed on to DataCamp in an earlier lesson and you will simply repeat that process now by first going to 'www.datacamp.com' and clicking the 'Google+' logo to log on.
+You previously signed on to DataCamp in an earlier lesson and you will simply repeat that process now by first going to 'www.datacamp.com' and clicking the Google plus logo to log on.

 From here you will be prompted to choose a Google account.
 Click on the appropriate Google account.